kaush4l/kaush4l/README.md

 ## 👯 I’m looking to collaborate on ...
 - Anything related to building custom Android ROM's
 - Automation or making project modular
-- Cloud technology to get the working pushed to cloud and access it anywhere
-- Anything that helps me learn new things or apply the knowledge I learned

-## 🤔 I’m looking for help with ...
-- Understanding the Android build systems(Want to build and customize right from kernel level)
-- Wanted to undertand how to build a drone using Raspberry pi and/or arduino

 ## 💬 Ask me about ...
 >*Anything you can think of and help me think of answers to questions I cannot answer :grin:*

-## 📫 How to reach me: ...
-Mail me : kaushal.beyblader@gmail.com

 Instagram : @Kaush4l